stensonb/tpdata/README.md

 Note that you can also set _duration and _idleTimeout as well.
 Visit http://help.theplatform.com for more information.

+Alternatively, you can simply call the .token() method to get a token strin back:

+    ThePlatform::Identity.token(username:'your_username', password:'your_password')

 Using the #token method instead of the #signin_response method will return ONLY the new token.

 ### Data Services